-B. Validity of Refugee Travel Document
+B. Validity of refugee travel document.

-- 1. A Refugee Travel Document is valid for one year. - 2.
-A Refugee Travel Document may not be extended.
+- 1. A refugee travel document shall be valid for one year. - 2.
+A refugee travel document may not be extended.

-C. A Refugee Travel Document may not be issued to you if:
+C. A refugee travel document may not be issued to you if:

-- You have already been issued such a document and it is still valid, unless the prior document has been returned to USCIS, or you can demonstrate that it was lost; or - 2.
+- 1. You have already been issued such a document and it is still valid, unless the prior document has been returned to the USCIS, or you can demonstrate that it was lost; or - 2.
 A notice was published in the Federal Register that precludes the issuance of such a document for travel to the area where you intend to go.

-NOTICE to permanent residents who obtain permanent residence as a result of their refugee or asylee status: If you do not obtain a Reentry Permit and remain outside the United States for one year or more, we may determine that you have abandoned your permanent resident status.
+NOTICE to permanent residents who obtain permanent residence as a result of their refugee or asylee status: If you do not obtain a reentry permit and remain outside the United States for one year or more, it may be determined that you have abandoned your permanent resident status.

-3. Advance Parole Document
+3. Advance Parole Document.